R1DF/GetFromPexels/docs/PexelsPhoto.md

 The ID of the photo on Pexels.

 ## `size`
-A list containing the width and height of the photo, both as integers, meaasured in pixels.
+A list containing the width and height of the photo, both as integers, measured in pixels.

 ## `pexels_url`
 The URL to the photo in the Pexels website.